bencalabrese/pickup_tix/docs/api-endpoints.md

 - `GET /` - loads React web app

+*edit*
+So focused on finding the answer to this question (and others) that I didn't read the days assignment which, naturally, had the answer.

-I have a few questions about implementing users and sessions with React I'd love to implement on the front-end, but see some pitfalls.
-Any best practices with that?
+~~I have a few questions about implementing users and sessions with React I'd love to implement on the front-end, but see some pitfalls.
+Any best practices with that?~~

 ## JSON API